 The course consists of 10 weekly sessions followed by a booster session 3 months later.
 Delivered in a group format, it is cost-effective and provides parents with the opportunity to meet and think together with other parents in similar circumstances.

-The course enables parents to understand their child’s behaviour in the context of their additional needs, and apply strategies to support positive behaviours.
-It also helps parents to develop stress management strategies and confidence in managing their child’s behaviour.
+The course enables parents to understand their child’s distress related behaviours in the context of their neurodivergence, and apply strategies and adjustments to support them.
+It also helps parents to develop stress management strategies and confidence in supporting their child’s.
 The course is collaborative, so that parents develop tools they can take with them and continue to apply once the intervention is complete.

 Riding the Rapids was independently evaluated as part of a Department of Education funded study: